samadhan7656/Real_Time_Market_Data/README.md

 3. **Performance & Scalability**: Designed to handle high-frequency trading scenarios, the system is built for performance, with an emphasis on low-latency data processing and order matching.

----

-## Contributing

-Contributions are welcome!
-Feel free to submit pull requests for new features, optimizations, or bug fixes.
-Please make sure that all new code includes unit tests and follows the existing coding style.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/YourFeature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (`git push origin feature/YourFeature`)
-5. Create a new Pull Request

----

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-## Contact

-For any inquiries or further information, please contact:

-- **Author**: Ömer Halit Cinar
-- **Email**: omerhalidcinar@gmail.com

-Feel free to reach out with questions, feedback, or ideas for future improvements!